-Continued from Beware of Strangers–

 When we arrived at my house, I was definitely grateful, grateful that we arrived back there safely!

 My friend continued to drink with these guys, who persistently kept trying to get me to drink as well.
 My friend then took one of these guys into the bedroom with her.
 I was really starting to panic- what was she thinking?
 What should I do??
-We she came out of the room a short time later without a shirt on to use the restroom, I confronted her, asked her what she was doing and pleaded with her to stop and think!
+When she came out of the room a short time later without a shirt, I confronted her.
+I asked her what she was doing and pleaded with her to stop and think!

 She was not happy with me for interfering.

 I told this guy that they both needed to leave, that I was not going to let this happen.
-He became aggressive, told me to mind my own business, that they were just having a good time, but I still insisted that they go!
+He became aggressive and told me to mind my own business, they were just having a good time.
+I insisted that they go!

 This is an on-going story of my life and some of the childhood adversities that I faced.
 If you would like to start at the beginning of my tale, please read Four-year-old and Mother Survive Bludgeoning by River Rock, or go to the Childhood category and start at the bottom.

 Little did I know, that while I was confronting this guy, the other guy was stealing all of my mom’s liquor from the refrigerator!
-There was at least three practically full bottles of alcohol in there, I knew my mother was going to blow a gasket!
+There were at least three practically full bottles of alcohol in there, I knew my mother was going to blow a gasket!
 But I was very thankful to finally get these guys out of the house.

-I would not have let them see it, but I was very frightened.
+I was very frightened, although I would have never shown it.
 I did not know how aggressive these guys were going to get, then after discovering that they stole my mother’s alcohol while I was trying to protect my friend’s virtue, it frightened me even more!

 I locked the doors but still did not feel safe.
 I called another friend’s brother and asked him to come over for a little while, just to be sure that they did not come back and cause trouble.